- Prepare yourself and your environment for meditation (that is: quiet, without distractions and settled, being as free of anxiety as possible.)

 EJT is open-ended and the experience varies from person-to-person.
 The healing and elevation of any given chakra is wholly subjective and the time taken for one chakra will not relate to the next, yet its good health will reduce the effort required elsewhere.

 As a rule-of-thumb, expect the root chakra to take between three to six months of work.
-Higher chakras could be quicker.
+Higher chakras could be quicker because there’s a knock-on effect.
 Much of the healing effort is to do with the root.
 The first few weeks are the most intense.

 Consider: “what tastes sweet today, seems sour tomorrow.”
-Therefore, resolving emotional issues is a moving target that becomes more subtle over time.
-Keep at it and don’t loose heart: if you think you’ve solved everything and new issues arise, be grateful for the work you did, because it’s brought you that far.
+Resolving emotional issues is a moving target.
+Keep at it and don’t lose heart: if you think you’ve solved everything and new issues arise, be grateful for the work you did, because it’s brought you this far.
+It’s a common mistake to think that things have been resolved, when in fact they’ve only been cleared at the level of subtlety you’re aware of.
+The collective resolution of issues increases your subtle awareness, thus returning you ‘back to square one.’
+Well, it’s a finer square one, so keep up the good work.